Macdon112/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection Using Machine Learning

-> A complete pipeline for detecting fraudulent credit card transactions with state-of-the-art machine learning models and robust evaluation strategies.
+> A complete pipeline for detecting fraudulent credit card transactions with machine learning models and robust evaluation strategies.

 ## Project Objective

 The primary aim of this project is to identify and prevent credit card fraud by building and evaluating machine learning models that can distinguish fraudulent transactions from legitimate ones.
 Given the **highly imbalanced** nature of fraud detection tasks, the project incorporates advanced techniques such as **SMOTE** oversampling and **stratified cross-validation** to ensure model robustness.

+## Project Overview
+This project compares machine learning models (KNN, Random Forest, Decision Tree) to detect fraudulent credit card transactions using SMOTE and stratified cross-validation.

 ## Dataset